slgraff/fakefarm/2021/psalms/68/readme.md

 4
 Sing to Elohim, sing praises to YHVH Elohim's name;
 lift up a song to YHVH Elohim who rides through the deserts;
-YHVH Elohim's name is the LORD;
+YHVH Elohim's name is YHVH;
 exult before YHVH Elohim!

 5